mohc/app-content-builder/README.md

 ---

 ## Content Builder
 Shopify removed my post on the forum because they know they *** up with the custom sections they promised to deliver by the end of 2019 year.
 This is why I implementing this app - for free.
-It will be ready until December 20th, 2019.
+It will be ready at **December 20th, 2019 or earlier**.

 Content Builder is coming soon! **Custom sections everywhere, custom fields everywhere.**